 Criminal Prosecutions and Civil Litigation with a Criminal Component

 Erica has represented individuals from all walks of life charged with criminal violations.
 She is a tireless advocate for her clients because she understands the impact a criminal case can have on an individual’s family, business, finances, and physical and mental health.
 Erica regularly negotiates favorable dismissals, plea agreements, cooperation agreements, and sentences for her clients, but she is not afraid to litigate a matter through trial if necessary.
-Erica has successfully tried numerous cases to jury in state and federal court as both prosecutor and defense counsel.
+Erica has successfully tried numerous cases to a jury in state and federal court as both prosecutor and defense counsel.
 Erica also understands that the specter of a criminal case can have a huge impact on civil or administrative litigation and on the individuals and companies involved.
 She uses her trial experience and her understanding of criminal matters to help her clients better navigate civil and administrative actions with a criminal component.

 - The Best Lawyers in America© for Corporate Compliance Law, Criminal Defense: White Collar (2020-present)

 - Superlawyers, Top Rated White Collar Crimes Attorney, Birmingham, AL (2014 to Present)